 Yes, debt settlement is fully legal in Texas.
 Companies must comply with FTC regulations, including the prohibition on upfront fees before settling at least one debt.
 The Debt Relief Company serves clients throughout Texas with a performance-based fee structure — we only get paid when we successfully settle a debt on your behalf.

-The average Texan carries approximately $5,993 in credit card debt per consumer.
-While this is slightly below the national average, Texas's rapid population growth and rising housing costs in major metros like Houston, Dallas, Austin, and San Antonio are driving balances higher year over year.
+The average Texan carries approximately $5,993 in credit card debt per consumer, according to TransUnion data.
+While this is slightly below the national average of $6,580, Texas's rapid population growth and rising housing costs in major metros like Houston, Dallas, Austin, and San Antonio are driving balances higher year over year.

 Yes.
 Texas is a community property state, which means debt incurred during a marriage is generally considered shared between both spouses.
 This can affect how creditors pursue collection and how debt settlement is structured for married couples.
 We discuss these implications during your free consultation.